IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

 add_executable(example3 ${SRC})
 ```

-## MPI example using an IMPORTED target
+## MPI Example Using An IMPORTED Target

 There are several ways to create dependencies on libraries/packages in CMake.